cosibot/cosibot-international/bot/languages/en/data/nlu.md

 -	About being vaccinated if infected with Covid
 - 	Being vaxxed if I am infected
 -	Can I be vaccinated against covid if i have covid?
--	Can I be vaccinated if I have the vírus?
+-	Can I be vaccinated if I have the virus?
 -	can i get a vaccine if i have symptoms
 -	can i get vaccinated even if i have symptoms
 -	can i get vaccinated if i have covid
 -	can i get vaccinated if i have symptoms
--	Caught the vírus, can I be vaccinated still
+-	Caught the virus, can I be vaccinated still
 -	Give me information on being vaccinated if infected
 -	Give me information on being vaxxed if infected
 -	I am infected with Covid, can I get the vaccine anyway?